Nation state: In practice

 According to Philip G. Roeder, Moldova is an example of a Soviet-era "segment-state" (Moldavian SSR), where the "nation-state project of the segment-state trumped the nation-state project of prior statehood.
 In Moldova, despite strong agitation from university faculty and students for reunification with Romania, the nation-state project forged within the Moldavian SSR trumped the project for a return to the interwar nation-state project of Greater Romania."
 See Controversy over linguistic and ethnic identity in Moldova for further details.

-Exceptional cases
+Specific cases

 Israel

-Israel was founded as a Jewish state in 1948.
-Its "Basic Laws" describe it as both a Jewish and a democratic state.
+Established in May 1948 as a homeland for the Jewish people, the State of Israel's Basic Laws defines itself as a center of Jewish cultural and national identity, while maintaining citizenship and legal rights for people of all religious and ethnic backgrounds.
 The Basic Law: Israel as the Nation-State of the Jewish People (2018) explicitly specifies the nature of the State of Israel as the nation-state of the Jewish people.
 According to the Israel Central Bureau of Statistics, 75.7% of Israel's population are Jews.
 Arabs, who make up 20.4% of the population, are the largest ethnic minority in Israel.
 Israel also has very small communities of Armenians, Circassians, Assyrians, Samaritans.
 There are also some non-Jewish spouses of Israeli Jews.
 However, these communities are very small, and usually number only in the hundreds or thousands.